 top of page

-CRB adults visit trees for feeding but do not typically stay in trees very long.
-A CRB may feed on different trees throughout their life.
-Treatments to trees include pesticides and physical barriers.
-Physical treatments can protect a single palm but pesticides should be applied to all palms in an area to be effective.
-While these treatments are great tools, no one treatment is a 100% guarantee against CRB.
-For trees to have the best chance at recovery, community-wide treatment and green waste management are important, to have a significant impact on the beetle population in your area.
+Treatments to palms, CRB’s favored food, include pesticides and physical barriers.
+Physical treatments like netting can protect a single palm because they prevent some damage to the palm but pesticides should be applied to all palms in an area to be the most effective because they kill beetles during feeding and are only effective when the regional population is suppressed.
+While these treatments are great tools, it’s not a 100% protection against CRB.
+For trees to have the best chance at recovery, community-wide treatment and green waste management are important to have a significant impact on the beetle population in your area.
+Read more about how to organize community wide treatments here

 Chemical Treatments